Dijker/net.PelliniScreenLine/README.md

 Add support for ScreenLine Blinds

-This is a Work in progress developing this App.
+This is a Work in progress, still testing and developing this App.

 ToDo:
 * Validate working signal at multiple Remotes/ Receivers